-This easy meatball recipe is rich and warm, with a sauce flavoured with thyme and white wine and so simple to make.
-I make the meatballs from sausages, which is such a time saver and honestly you'll never go back.
-The pork is ready minced and flavoured, so all you need to do is remove the casing and away you go.
+This easy meatball recipe is rich and warm, with a sauce flavored with thyme and white wine, and so simple to make when friends come over for dinner.
+I make the meatballs from sausages, which is such a time saver, and honestly, you'll never go back.
+The pork is ready minced and flavored, so all you need to do is remove the casing, and away you go.
 Wondering how to remove sausage casing?
 You literally just snip the tip off the casing and then slide the meat out of the tube.
 It's both gross and satisfying at the same time.

 Jump to: